Glasgow Access Panel is a membership organisation. Joining is free and open to all disabled people, and to organisations

 As we are a small team of volunteers and staff, it is not advisable to turn up at the office without contacting us first.
 So if you’re thinking of stopping by, you can give us a call at 0141 946 8488 or send us an email.
 We are delighted to help with any information regarding disability rights, and to give advice on addressing specific access issues affecting individuals or organisations.

-Glasgow Access Panel are delighted to receive funding from Glasgow City Council, Disability Equality Scotland, the Foyle Foundation, and People’s Health Trust using money raised through The Health Lottery in Scotland.
+Glasgow Access Panel are delighted to receive funding from Glasgow City Council, The Robertson Trust, Disability Equality Scotland, the Foyle Foundation, and People’s Health Trust using money raised through The Health Lottery in Scotland.

 Chapel Street Estate,